easycoder/rbr/README.md

 # Room By Room Control

-An Open Source project to build a smart central heating system with control over the Internet.
+This is an Open Source project to build a smart central heating system with control over the Internet.
+It's designed to be a "distributed appliance"; that is, something that can be set up before delivery and just plugged in, with none of the usual messing about with IP addresses that plagues the "smart home" world.
+No techncal knowledge on the part of the end user is required; just the ability (and willingness) to program a central heating controller.

-This project uses commercially-available WiFi-connected modules - a temperature sensor and a relay module - and electrically-powered radiator valves, to automate domestic (or other) central heating on a room-by-room basis.
-The cost of the system is typically one fifth of the annual running cost of a domestic heating system, and since it can save 10% or more of the annual heating cost by making better use of heating it can pay for itself in the first couple of years.
+This project uses commercially-available BLE and WiFi-connected modules - a temperature sensor and a relay module - and electrically-powered radiator valves, to automate domestic (or other) central heating on a room-by-room basis.
+The cost of the system is typically about a fifth of the annual running cost of a domestic heating system, and since it can save 10% or more of the annual heating cost by making better use of heating it can pay for itself in the first couple of years.

 The repository software is in 3 parts: